SukkoPera/LittleSixteen/README.md

 ## Summary
 While this project started as a simple redrawing of the C16 schematics, it has now evolved into what could be considered the flagship member of the 264 family of Commodore computers, since it has all the characteristics of the other models [^nospeech] and bears a full array of extra features and improvements, while keeping full compatibility with them.

 The new goal of this project is to allow anyone to build a very significant home computer from the '80s from scratch, only using parts that can be found on the market [^almost].
 The design is fully through-hole so no particular soldering skills are required for the assembly.
-The estimated cost for a single complete machine is around 250-300€.
+The estimated cost of ALL materials (case and power supply included) for a single complete machine is around 250-300€.

-## Differences from Original
+## Differences and Improvements
 The original Commodore 16 was the victim of several cost-cutting measures during its design phase.
 Its target price was $99 and Commodore still had to have some margin on that, so they really had to spare every cent they could and they went as far as not mounting the decoupling capacitors for a few chips which happened to have another one "close enough".
 Thus, a further goal of this project was to undo all of those measures and make the design as clean as possible, while also improving on it.

 ### Modifications introduced in V4